JessieElorza/configure-ad/README.md

 </p>

 <h1>On-premises Virtual Machines Deployed in the Cloud (Azure)</h1>
-This Demonstration outlines the Configuration of Azure Virtual Machines for preparation of on-premises Active Directory.<br />
+This Demonstration outlines the Configuration of Azure Virtual Machines in preparation for Active Directory configuration.<br />

 <h2>Environments and Technologies Used</h2>